 Dead by Daylight game requires lots of PC resources, but if you have a powerful Mac computer (iMac, iMac Pro, or Mac Pro) Parallels Desktop can be a solution.
 This is software for Windows virtualization on Mac with the full support of DirectX and GPUs.
 It allows you to install Windows 10 on Mac with a couple of clicks and switch between MacOS and Windows instantly.
 You can run Windows just like on a regular PC, install Steam and enjoy the Dead by Daylight game on Mac.

-Play Dead by Daylight on Mac with Boosteroid (Europe) or Google Stadia (US)
+Play Dead by Daylight on Mac with Boosteroid, Nvidia GeForce Now or Xbox Cloud

 Update: Boosteroid or Google Stadia fully support Dead by Daylight!
 Play the advanced game on an old Windows PC, Mac and Android!